EdgeWorks-Games-Archive/BitPixel/readme.md

 The latest stable version is the master branch.

 ### Contributing ###
-When contributing to this project, you pass over the rights to your contributed work to EdgeWorks Games(TM), transferring full rights to the contributions.
+When contributing to this project, you transfer full rights to your contributed work to EdgeWorks Games(TM).
 You can not attach a license to work you contribute.

+### Releasing your Game ###
+If you've built a game on BitPixel and want to release it, you need to be aware of the license attached to BitPixel.
+You must make the source code available to the users of the program as described in the GPL, and they must be allowed to redistribute and modify it as described in the GPL.
+You can still sell your game, but only under these restrictions.

-## Code License ##
+## License ##
-This license covers the all the code in this project (.cs, .cshtml, .html, .js, .coffee, .scss, etc...) unless specifically stated otherwise in the file or folder.
 <div align="center">
     <p>
         BitPixel - A 2D game engine.<br />